-Adobe's Premiere or Macromedia Director can generate Quicktime content.
-There are also a number of production tools available.
+Adobe's Premiere or Macromedia Director can generate QuickTime content.
+There are also a number of production tools available, like FinalCut Pro for instance.

-Quicktime supports a native vector graphic format, but the lack of authoring tool for this format makes it not very suitable for multimedia authoring.
-Quicktime can integrate Flash content, saved from the Flash application directly as a QuickTime movie, either as a movie with a video (bitmapped) track or as movie with a Flash track The Flash track retains its native format, this means that Flash vectors are not converted into bitmaps or QuickTime vectors.
+QuickTime supports a native vector graphic format, but the lack of authoring tool for this format makes it not very suitable for multimedia authoring.
+QuickTime can integrate Flash content, saved from the Flash application directly as a QuickTime movie, either as a movie with a video (bitmapped) track or as movie with a Flash track The Flash track retains its native format, this means that Flash vectors are not converted into bitmaps or QuickTime vectors.
 Bitmapped graphics embedded in a Flash .swf remain bitmaps after import into QuickTime.